Status

 • Extract your binary stack image.

-• Copy the Wirepas Massive stack binaries into the image folder of the SDK.
+• Copy the Wirepas Mesh stack binaries into the image folder of the SDK.

 Build an application